Punishment in Public Goods games leads to meta-stable phase transitions and hysteresis: Acknowledgements

 \section{Acknowledgements}

-We acknowledge useful discussions with M. Mirmomeni.
+We acknowledge useful discussions with M. Mirmomeni, and substantive comments by two reviewers.
 This work was supported in part by NSF's BEACON Center for the Study of Evolution in Action, under Contract No. DBI-0939454.
 We wish to acknowledge the support of the Michigan State University High Performance Computing Center and the Institute for Cyber-Enabled Research.